ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 ### Ordered sequences

-    interface Collection extends Iterable:
+    interface Collection of T:
-        isEmpty()  // Returns true if the collection is empty. size()     // Returns the number of elements in this collection.
+        // We assume that we can iterate over the elements in the collection, using a for loop. isEmpty() -> Bool  // Returns true if the collection is empty. size() -> Int      // Returns the number of elements in this collection.

 #### Use case(s)